Adrien-Nicolas/Metal-Detector-signal-predicting/README.md

 concentration rate of a metallic category equal to the cluster is the dataset 20.
 If we observe that cluster 2 represents a danger to the environment, we will prioritize the depollution of the land number 20.

+# Study

+Don't hesitate to read the ADS_Adrien_NICOLAS.pdf file to have more information about the study.
+(French version)